Out The Gap – Issue 1

 Preparation before calving can help to reduce stress during this period.
 Some useful tips include:

-• Ensure that all your cows vaccinations are up to date and given within the correct time period so that adequate antibodies are in the colostrum calving out the gap
+- Ensure that all your cows vaccinations are up to date and given within the correct time period so that adequate antibodies are in the colostrum

 Preparation is key and above is a few key points to help the process run as smooth as possible.
 Lastly, don’t forget Farm Safety, it’s important to remain vigilant when in the presence of calved cows as they may become anxious and even aggressive in protecting their young after calving.